ataul-ui/ataul-ui/README.md

   personal website : 'https://ataulakbar.wixsite.com/plainportfolio'
 }
 ```

-PS: The profile picture was made using midjouney.ai.
-The prompt was my face + abstract machine learning + neuromorphic computing.
 <!--
 **ataul-ui/ataul-ui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.